 about the Austin bar association

-The affairs of the Austin Bar Association are managed by a Board of Directors, composed of a president, president-elect, secretary, treasurer, immediate past president, the current president and president-elect of AYLA, the current chair of each substantive law section, the chair of the Lawyer Referral Service, representatives from the four affinity bar associations, representatives of the legal administrators, legal secretaries, legal assistants, and court reporters, and eight other members of the Austin Bar who are elected at the annual meeting in May.
+The affairs of the Austin Bar is managed by a Board of Directors, composed of a president, president-elect, secretary, treasurer, immediate past president, the current president and president-elect of AYLA, the current chair of each substantive law section, the chair of the Lawyer Referral Service, representatives from the four affinity bar associations, representatives of the legal administrators, legal secretaries, legal assistants, and court reporters, and eight other members of the Austin Bar who are elected annually.